learningtapestry/ocx-loader-toolkit/README.md

 If you entered a URL, click the *Load Data* button.
 If you want to load a zip file, click on the *Import Zip* button.

+If you're having trouble breakpoint debugging the worker logic with VS Code, see [this doc](./doc/vscode-worker-debugging.md).

 ## Environment Variables

 Ensure the `.env.local` file has the required environment variables: